 If EXPi is the special expression "vec CONST" (where CONST is an expression that can be evaluated by the compiler), the value assigned to NAMEi will be the address of the first word of a block of CONST+1 consecutive frame cells.
 This "vector" of CONST+1 cells is allocated from the frame space, and NAMEi is initialized to point to that vector.
 These cells exist as long as NAMEi exists; they are used for something else outside of the block in which the declaration appears.

-In a procedure declaration let NAME(ARG1, ..., ARGn) be STAT let NAME(ARG1, ..., ARGn) = EXP let NAME() be [let ARG1, ..., ARGn = nil, ..., nil; STAT]
+In a procedure declaration

+let NAME(ARG1, ..., ARGn) be STAT

+let NAME(ARG1, ..., ARGn) = EXP

 ARG1 through ARGn are declared as dynamic variables; their scope is the entire procedure body.
 (Recall that the declaration defines NAME as a static variable.)
-The declaration is equivalent to or to or let NAME() = valof [let ARG1, ..., ARGn = nil, ..., nil; resultis EXP]
+The declaration is equivalent to let NAME( ) be [ let ARG1, ..., ARGn = nil, ..., nil; STAT ]